- New research has found that Instructors are the biggest single influencer on an exerciser’s decision to attend an indoor cycling class.

 In an age when many clubs are debating the importance of licensed music in enhancing the workout experience, it seems indoor cycling participants place a big emphasis on listening to the real deal.

 The quality of music was ranked as the third most important influencer of attendance to indoor cycling classes, notching an average score of 4.3 out of five.
-This varied significantly between gender and demographic: females ranked the significance of the music far higher than males, while riders aged 16-34 deemed it far more important than riders aged 55-74.
+This varied significantly between gender and demographics: females ranked the significance of the music far higher than males, while riders aged 16-34 deemed it far more important than riders aged 55-74.
 This suggests that fresh beats are a key component for clubs seeking to attract younger females to their cycle classes.

 The old adage of cost and convenience being the biggest drivers for gym members was proven at least half true in the report: 50% of respondents said they spend less than 10 minutes travelling to their class, while 92% manage the trip in under 30 minutes.